cantsaydorifto/auth-api/README.md

 # Auth API - README

-Welcome to the Authentication API project!
 This API provides user authentication functionalities using Node.js, Express.js, JWT (JSON Web Tokens) for access and refresh tokens, and a SQL database managed with Prisma.
 It allows users to sign up, log in, log out, and refresh their access tokens.

 ## Getting Started